 After Puerto de la Cruz, drive up to the city of La Orotava.
 It is only a 15 minute drive from Puerto de la cruz.
 The city offers several free and easily accessible car parks which is great.

-Once in La Orotava, start by visiting La casa de los balcones.
+La casa de los balcones.
 A house built in the 17th century with a magnificent flowery inner courtyard and carved wooden balconies, typical of the Canary Islands.
 Admission is 5 euros per adult.
 It is not possible to visit the interior of the house however all the rooms are visible from the courtyard balconies.

 A bit further away, make sure to check the Molino de Gofio (mill).
 El Gofio is a type of flour typical of the Canary Islands, originally consumed by the Guanches and still widely consumed today on the archipelago.
 It is a mixture of roasted and stone ground beans.